-This fall internship, beginning in September 2017, is a paid opportunity for undergraduate students in their junior year or senior year, recent college graduates or graduate students with an interest in economics.
+This spring internship, beginning in January 2017, is a paid opportunity for undergraduate students in their junior year or senior year, recent college graduates or graduate students with an interest in economics.

 The communications intern will support the work of the Managing Director, the Events Coordinator, and the Media and Outreach Coordinator at The Hamilton Project.